SCYP Student Guide

 What to Expect from Your SCYP Course

 Participating in a Sustainable City Year Program (SCYP) project can be highly rewarding.
-It offers the opportunity to apply the disciplinary concepts and tools you are learning in class to a real issue with the cities of Gresham and Eugene.
+It offers the opportunity to apply the disciplinary concepts and tools you are learning in class to a real issue with communities in Oregon.
 It provides a bridge between the neat problems at the back of a textbook and the real world that you will encounter after graduation.
 Students who have collaborated on SCYP have seen many benefits such as real experience in their field and honing high-demand employment competencies like teamwork and presentations.
 This preparation is extremely valuable for your next step after graduation: your career.

 However, these benefits come with new challenges.
 Because SCYP projects pull the messy real world into your classroom, you might be surprised how different it is from more traditional coursework.
 It may require more time than you’re used to putting in, and there will be ambiguity to navigate.
 It will be less predictable than textbooks and pre-defined labs; this may feel confusing and seem disorganized.
 Be assured your professor, your SCYP partner, and SCYP staff collaboratively developed this project in advance of the term.
 However, the dynamic nature of cities and projects is inherently unpredictable.
 Changing circumstances–such as delays with accessing data, recruiting community members to attend student presentations, and unexpected changes in the lives and work of our SCYP partner–may alter the timeline.
 You have a roadmap, and it works most of the time, but plan to experience unexpected detours along the way.
 We know that this can be frustrating.
 But it is worth the effort.